bavly/Replace-Conditional-with-Polymorphism/README.md

 # Replace-Conditional-with-Polymorphism

-● just to talk about refactoring of code
+● To talk about refactoring of code

 ● If we have a class full of Male & female students ,they went to pee we want to present that in a code. it will be something like that.